bellmit/Diskuv-Communicator-v1-Server/DISKUV-SELF-SIGNED-CERTIFICATES.md

 # Self Signed Certificates

+> The Android client uses OkHttp, which requires that SSL certificates have a "Subject Alternative Name" (SAN).
+> Most online tutorials for creating your SSL certificate will forget to include the SAN.

 1. We'll be using openssl and Java keytool to generate the certificate.
    So create an openssl configuration file `/tmp/req.conf`: